tonipohl/PowerPlatformGovernance/README.md

 ## Backup and Restore Flows

-Update August 2022: Find a Backup1Flow and Restore1Flow in the [Flows](./Flows) directory.
+Find a Backup1Flow and Restore1Flow in the [Flows](./Flows) directory.
 These flows allow to create a backup of a flow to a SharePoint document library and to restore the saved flow in the same environment if needed with the restore flow.
 For more information, see the article at [blog.atwork.at](https://blog.atwork.at/post/backup-and-restore-a-flow-with-another-flow).

 ## Use PowerShell for Power Apps and Power Automate

 Note: Earlier, the Power Platform modules required Windows PowerShell version 5.x.
-This is no longer required, now PowerShell Core is supported as well.
+This is no longer required, now PowerShell Core 7.x is supported as well.
 To check the version of the PowerShell version running on your machine, run the following command:

 ~~~powershell
 $PSVersionTable.PSVersion